 Keri has been active in the disability world since she suspected her son had autism, in 2007.
-She has managed his enrollment in the EDCD Waiver since then.
+Along with getting many services in place for him, she navigated his enrollment in the EDCD Waiver.
 She personally experienced the road blocks to getting these services in place, but also the invaluable benefit they brought her family.
 Keri began educating other families regarding VA Medicaid Waiver application processes and the benefits of enrolling.
-She enjoyed assisting other families and therefore created Moms in Motion to allow her to devote herself fulltime to this effort.
-Since the beginning of Moms in Motion in 2009 with herself and one client, she has watched it blossom into an organization with very competent advocates who have touched many families’ lives.
+She so enjoyed assisting other families, that she created Moms In Motion to allow her to devote herself full-time to this effort.
+Since the beginning of Moms In Motion in 2009, she has watched it blossom into an organization full of over 100 competent advocates who have touched thousands of families’ lives.

 Polly lives in Newport News with her husband and two sons.
 Her youngest son was born with Cytomegalovirus (CMV), which has led to multiple special needs.
 Upon learning more about her son’s needs, she signed up to be the area representative for Stop CMV.
 This has allowed Polly to better help other parents in the area cope with the challenges and questions they had when their children were born with CMV.

 Polly is so happy to work with Moms In Motion in this capacity, and hopes to help those in need through her own experiences to get further faster.